barrettotte/Genshi-BASIC/README.md

 # GenshiBASIC-Interpreter

-An interpreter for 原始 (Genshi) BASIC; A primitive implementation of BASIC based off of Commodore 64 BASICv2
+An interpreter for 原始 (Genshi) BASIC; A primitive implementation of BASIC based off of Commodore 64 BASICv2.

-This package is primarily for the Genshi BASIC interpreter, but the lexer and parser can also be used separately
+This is my first attempt at writing an interpreter.

 ## Install
 ```TBD```